Banger leben kürzer

 Banger leben kürzer (German for "Bangers live shorter") is the third album by German rapper Farid Bang, released on 18 February 2011 by German Dream.

+AllMusic stated in its review of the album, "it certainly is a continuation of that 2010 album, even though there's a slightly stronger emphasis on storytelling this time around."

 Music

 The album contains many gangsta rap songs such as "Du Fils de Pute", "Bitte Spitte 5000" und "Willkommen auf der Kö").
 Deep-themed songs such as "Teufelskreis" and "Dreh die Zeit zurück" can be found more often, than on his previous releases.
 The title song is a diss track aimed at Sido.